Rodenticide: Proposed US legislation change

 In 2008, after assessing human health and ecological effects, as well as benefits, the US Environmental Protection Agency (EPA) announced measures to reduce risks associated with ten rodenticides.
 New restrictions by sale and distribution restrictions, minimum package size requirements, use site restriction, and tamper resistant products would have taken effect in 2011.
 The regulations were delayed pending a legal challenge by manufacturer Reckitt-Benkiser.

 Notable rat eradications

-The entire rat populations of several islands have been eradicated, most notably New Zealand's Campbell Island, Hawadax Island, Alaska (formerly known as Rat Island), Macquarie Island and Canna, Scotland (declared rat-free in 2008).
-According to the Friends of South Georgia Island (www.fosgi.org), all of the rats have been eliminated from South Georgia Island (which is about the size of Long Island, New York).
+The entire rat populations of several islands have been eradicated, most notably New Zealand's Campbell Island, Alaska's Hawadax Island (formerly known as Rat Island), Macquarie Island and Canna, Scotland (declared rat-free in 2008).
+According to the Friends of South Georgia Island, all of the rats have been eliminated from South Georgia.

 Alberta, Canada, through a combination of climate and control, is also believed to be rat-free.